abstratt/textuml/docs/tutorial.md

 2.  start Eclipse
 3.  create a new MDD project named "tutorial" by using the project creation wizard (File \> New \> Project... \> MDD \> MDD Project)
-4.  create a text file named 'mdd.properties' (the [repository properties](repository_properties.html) file) at the root of the 'tutorial project' with a single line containing: mdd.enableLibraries=true
+4.  create a text file named 'mdd.properties' (the [repository properties](repository_properties.html) file) at the root of the 'tutorial' project with a single line containing: mdd.enableLibraries=true
 5.  inside the project you just created, create a new file named 'inventory.tuml'

 After the last step, since the file will be empty, there will be a